opentox/opentox.github.com/_posts/2012-05-20-installing-ubuntu-on-thinkpads.md

     3. Shrink `C:` using the Windows 7 tools (Control Panel, type `partition` in the search box) to a minimal size.
     4. Revert pagefile and snapshots.
-2. Decide what version of Ubuntu to use: 32bit or 64bit.
+2. Decide what edition of Ubuntu to use: 32bit or 64bit.
 Advice: always use the latter if you have more than 2G of RAM.
-Otherwise choose the 32bit version. **Always use the latest version** of Ubuntu!
+Otherwise choose the 32bit edition.
+In any case **always use the latest version** of Ubuntu.
-3. Install **Ubuntu** on the freed space and reboot to Ubuntu.
+3. Install Ubuntu on the freed space and reboot to Ubuntu.

 # Miscalleneous Tweaks